Antique Tuareg King Manilla Currency/Slave Bracelet, North/West Africa, (3161YOE)

 $325.00

-This 19th century Tuareg “king” manilla bracelet/anklet was fashioned using a sand mold in a distinctive horseshoe shape.
-King manillas are large curved bars made from brass, copper, and iron in the shape of horseshoe and are typically less curved than the smaller manillas that resemble an open bracelet.
-It is composed of massive flat finials with 10 facets containing raised diamond shapes with fine detailed hand- etched and hammered cross-hatched designs and triangles with raised circles.
-This manilla is in excellent condition with appropriate signs of age and use and comes with a wood and metal stand.
+This 19th century Tuareg “king” manilla bracelet/anklet made from brass, copper and iron in the shape of horseshoe is a magnificent example of African metalwork composed of massive flat finials with 10 facets.
+Adorned with traditional raised finely detailed etched and hammered cross-hatched designs, diamond shapes, triangles and circles, this fine piece is excellent condition with appropriate signs of age and use and comes with a wood and metal stand.

 Description